Information-theoretic lower bounds for distributed function computation: Multi-cutset analysis

-\end{lemma} \begin{IEEEproof} Appendix~\ref{sec:pf:lm:mi_ub_SDPI_chain_eta}. \end{IEEEproof} {\bf Remarks}: \begin{itemize} \item Eq.~\eqref{eq:mi_ub_SDPI_chain_opt} is reminiscent of a result of Rajagopalan and Schulman \cite{Rajagopalan94_dist_comp} on the evolution of mutual information in broadcasting a bit over a unidirectional chain of BSCs.
+\end{lemma} \begin{IEEEproof} Appendix~\ref{sec:pf:lm:mi_ub_SDPI_chain_eta}. \end{IEEEproof} Equation~\eqref{eq:mi_ub_SDPI_chain_opt1} is reminiscent of a result of Rajagopalan and Schulman \cite{Rajagopalan94_dist_comp} on the evolution of mutual information in broadcasting a bit over a unidirectional chain of BSCs.
 The result in \cite{Rajagopalan94_dist_comp} is obtained by solving a system of recursive inequalities on the mutual information involving suboptimal SDPI constants.
 Our results apply to chains of general bidirectional links and to the computation of general functions.
-We arrive at a system of inequalities similar to the one in \cite{Rajagopalan94_dist_comp}, which can be solved in a similar manner and gives \eqref{eq:mi_ub_SDPI_chain_opt}.
-We also obtain weakened upper bounds in \eqref{eq:mi_ub_SDPI_chain_sub_a} and \eqref{eq:mi_ub_SDPI_chain_sub_b}, which show that, for a fixed $T$, the conditional mutual information decays at least exponentially fast in $n$. \item Assuming for simplicity that $H(W_1|W_{2:n})=1$, Fig.~\ref{fg:chain_opt} compares (\ref{eq:mi_ub_SDPI_chain_opt}) with the weakened upper bound in (\ref{eq:mi_ub_SDPI_chain_sub_a}).
-We can see that the gap can be large when $n$ is large and $T$ is much larger than $n$.
-Nevertheless, the weakened upper bounds in \eqref{eq:mi_ub_SDPI_chain_sub_a} and \eqref{eq:mi_ub_SDPI_chain_sub_b} allow us to derive lower bounds on computation time that are explicit in $\eps$, $\delta$, and channel properties, and are non-asymptotic in $n$.
+We arrive at a system of inequalities similar to the one in \cite{Rajagopalan94_dist_comp}, which can be solved in a similar manner and gives \eqref{eq:mi_ub_SDPI_chain_opt1} and \eqref{eq:mi_ub_SDPI_chain_opt2}.
+We also obtain weakened upper bounds in \eqref{eq:mi_ub_SDPI_chain_sub_a} and \eqref{eq:mi_ub_SDPI_chain_sub_b}, which show that, for a fixed $T$, the conditional mutual information decays at least exponentially fast in $n$.
+The upper bound in \eqref{eq:chain_mi_limit0} provides another weakening of \eqref{eq:mi_ub_SDPI_chain_opt1} and \eqref{eq:mi_ub_SDPI_chain_opt2}, and shows explicitly the dependence of the upper bound on $n$.